 How to write a CV

-Given we’ve been in the recruitment business for 40 years, at Michael Page our consultants really know how to write a CV that stands out from the crowd
+Given we’ve been in the recruitment business for over 40 years, at Michael Page, we know how to write a CV that stands out from the crowd.

 First and foremost, it’s essential that your CV is checked for spelling and grammar errors before being submitted for any role.
 This may sound obvious but even the tiniest typo on a CV can dissuade an employer from progressing an application.
 At best it can appear as if you don’t have an eye for detail, a requirement for most roles you can think of.
 At worst, it can look lazy and unprofessional – giving a terrible impression from the outset.